 When designing any product or service for people, it’s essential you keep people at the center of the design.

-During each stage of the design process you talk about design decisions referencing the personas.
-For example if you had a persona named Joseph, you would say, “Joseph is trying connect with his friends, so he presses this button.”
+During each stage of the design process, you talk about design decisions referencing the personas.
+For example, if you had a persona named Joseph, you would say, “Joseph is trying to connect with his friends, so he presses this button.”
 This helps to humanize the users and make sure that empathy is at the center of the design.
-It’s not a fail proof method, but it’s extremely helpful and one of the easiest and most basic things you can add to your design process to make sure your designs are successful among your targeted users.
+It’s not a fail-proof method, but it’s extremely helpful and one of the easiest and most basic things you can add to your design process to make sure your designs are successful among your targeted users.

-I have made many personas through out my career.
-Here are some example of personas I have created.
-None the people are real.
+I have made many personas throughout my career.
+Here is some examples of personas I have created.
+None of the people are real.
 I created these personas with Adobe Illustrator.